 - 1 1/2 cups granulated sugar

-- 1/2 cup packed brown sugar
+- 1/2 cup light brown sugar , packed

 - 1 cup vegetable oil

-- 1/2 coup sour cream
+- 1/2 cup sour cream

-- 1 tsp vanilla
+- 1 teaspoon vanilla extract

-- 3 cups shredded carrots
+- 3 cups freshly grated carrots

-Whisk together the flour, baking soda, baking powder, cinnamon, salt and all-spice in a bowl.
+- Whisk together the flour, baking soda, baking powder, cinnamon, salt and all-spice in a bowl.
 Set aside.

-In a large bowl beat the eggs for 2-3 minutes.
+- In a large bowl, beat the eggs for 2-3 minutes.
 Add in sugar, oil, sour cream and vanilla and mix until combined.

-For frosting beat together the cream cheese and butter.
+- To make cream cheese frosting, simply beat together the cream cheese and butter.
 Slowly mix in the powdered sugar.
 Add in vanilla and mix until combined.